ethan-hurst/powerplatformbible/content/posts/{15-07-2021-creating-type-safe-entity-javascript-files.md

 I'll refer you to Scott's tutorials for how you can configure Fiddler ;)

+## TBC

+* benefits
+* how to register these event handlers per entity
+* fiddler config

 ## Reference Material

 * Scott's repo where he initially teaches [this](<* https://github.com/scottdurow/building-power-apps-js-webresources>)